 The ancient Hawaiians had fish ponds here and grew taro.
-A president came for opening day.
+A U.S. president came for opening day.
 Throughout the years, Ala Moana Beach has become a gathering place on Oahu for its 100 acre city park, wide sandy beach and beautiful vistas of Diamond Head and Waikiki.
 It’s very popular with visitors and locals alike and sits across from Ala Moana Shopping Center.

 Ala Moana Beach history